jonniespratley/javascript-learning-material/javascript-prototypes.md

 # JavaScript Prototypes
 This document is going to try and help you understand the JavaScript prototype and prototypal inheritance.
 It is the foundation of JavaScript and should be understood before writing complex applications.

+### Lession Objectives
+When you complete this lesson, you will be able to:

+- Use `instanceof` to check the `type` of a specific object.
+- Example the prototype property of a constructor function.
+- Add methods to an objects prototype.
+- Examine an objects prototype chain.
+- Use prototypal inheritance to access properties from up the prototype chain.
+- Determine if a property is defined in an object or an object's prototype with hasOwnProperty().

 ## Overview
 JavaScript is dynamic and does not provide a class implementation. *(The `class` keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based.)*